 There’s a difference between wanting a new front door and needing one.
 Installing a new front door is a great way to increase your curb appeal and your home’s value, especially if you’re getting ready to sell.
-Aside from aesthetic reasons, there are many practical reasons homeowners across Canada will be updating their front doors this fall.
-With the cool autumn air blowing in, now is the perfect time to ensure your doors are both energy efficient and secure.
+Aside from aesthetic reasons, there are many practical reasons homeowners choose to update their front door.
+With the change in seasons approaching, now is the perfect time to ensure your doors are both energy efficient and secure.
 Here are 5 signs that it’s time to replace your front door.

 1. Wasted Energy

 Do you exert more energy trying to open your door than you do once you’re outside?
 If so, this is a clear sign it’s time for a new door.
 The reason your door is sticking and hard to open could be due to a number of issues.
 The weather stripping may have worn down, causing your door to become unaligned with the frame.
 It could be something as simple as the door coming off its hinges.
 Or it could be that when the weather changes, our doors begin to contract and expand, causing them to shift.

 The constant shifting of our doors can also throw off the alignment and create gaps where air can flow through.
 Not only is a difficult door an inconvenience, but it’s also costing you money.
 This means that even while your door is closed, you’re losing air in your home, and increasing your energy bill.
 To cut back on wasted energy, speak to a door specialist about installing a new front door.

 If you’re concerned about the amount of air that could be potentially slipping away around your front door, there’s an easy way to check.
 You can use a lighter or a candle to see where the air is escaping.
 Hold the flame close to the door and move it around the frame.
 If the flame begins to flicker or look like it’s being pulled outside, you’ve got an air leak.
 Not only will this increase your energy bill, but it will also make it difficult for your home to stay at a consistent temperature.